-The ATLAX Group recognised an impairment loss on its equity accounted investment in Dulles Greenway of \$16.6 million (net of deferred tax impacts) as disclosed in note 3.2.

-The assessments of the carrying values of the goodwill, tolling concession assets and investments in associates for Atlas Arteria and the investments in associates for the ATLAX Group were key audit matters due to the significant carrying value of these assets, the size of the impairment charges recognised against the Dulles Greenway CGU and the judgements involved in developing assumptions used in the discounted cashflow models which determine the recoverable which utilised a discounted cash flow model to estimate the recoverable amount of each CGU, was consistent with the requirements of Australian Accounting Standards.

-- Assessed whether the forecast cash flows in the impairment assessments were appropriate by performing the following procedures, amongst others: - Comparing traffic volume growth assumptions to third party economic projections. - Considered the ability of Atlas Arteria and the ATLAX Group to forecast accurately by comparing previous traffic forecasts to actual traffic volumes achieved. - Comparing long-term inflation rate assumptions to third party projections. - Comparing average toll price growth rate assumptions to the latest correspondence with the relevant authority, contractual arrangements and historical rate agreements where relevant. - With assistance from PwC valuation experts, we evaluated the appropriateness of the discount rate used for each CGU.
+Key audit matter How our audits addressed the key audit matter The ATLAX Group has an equity accounted investment in the Dulles Greenway CGU of \$104.7 million.
+The COVID-19 pandemic and its impact on traffic volumes and the wider economic environment was an indicator of impairment in the current year.
+During the year Atlas Arteria and the ATLAX Group performed impairment assessments on the carrying value of the CGUs.
+The assessments of the recoverable amounts of the assets were made on a fair value less costs of disposal (FVLCD) basis, using discounted cash flow models. which utilised a discounted cash flow model to estimate the recoverable amount of each CGU, was consistent with the requirements of Australian Accounting Standards.
+Assessed whether the forecast cash flows in the impairment assessments were appropriate by performing the following procedures, amongst others: Comparing traffic volume growth assumptions to third party economic projections.
+These assessments involved significant judgements such as: • Forecasting future traffic volumes Considered the ability of Atlas Arteria and the ATLAX Group to forecast accurately by comparing previous traffic forecasts to actual traffic volumes achieved.
+Forecasting long-term inflation ratesEstimating toll price growth rates Comparing long-term inflation rate assumptions to third party projections.
+Determining appropriate discount rates for each CGU Atlas Arteria recognised an impairment loss of \$143.9 million on the Dulles Greenway concession as disclosed in note 4.1.
+The ATLAX Group recognised an impairment loss on • Comparing average toll price growth rate assumptions to the latest correspondence with the relevant authority, contractual arrangements and historical rate agreements where relevant.
+The ATLAX Group recognised an impairment loss of its equity accounted investment in Dulles Greenway of \$16.6 million (net of deferred tax impacts) as disclosed in note 3.2.
+The assessments of the carrying values of the goodwill, tolling concession assets and investments in associates for Atlas Arteria and the investments in associates for the ATLAX Group were key audit matters due to the With assistance from PwC valuation experts, we evaluated the appropriateness of the discount rate used for each CGU.
 This assessment was performed with reference to externally derived data where possible, including market expectations of investment return, projected economic growth, interest rates, valuations of comparable assets and asset specific characteristics.

-Key audit matter How our audits addressed the key audit matter amounts of the CGUs.
-Performed sensitivity analysis on the key assumptions used in the impairment models.

-Consolidation of subsidiaries and equity accounting of associates

-(Refer to notes 3.2 and 5.3)
+Key audit matter How our audits addressed the key audit matter amounts of the CGUs. • Performed sensitivity analysis on the key assumptions used in the impairment models. • Tested the mathematical accuracy of the impairment models on a sample basis, and • Evaluated the adequacy of the disclosures made in notes 4.1, 4.2 and 3.2, in light of the requirements of Australian Accounting Standards.
+Consolidation of subsidiaries and equity accounting of associates (Refer to notes 3.2 and 5.3) We considered the appropriateness of Atlas Arteria and the ATLAX Group's conclusions on the application of equity accounting and consolidation of investments in